yusinto/universal-hot-reload/README.md

 <b>FOR DEVELOPMENT USE ONLY!</b>

 If you universally bundle your app using webpack (i.e. you use webpack to bundle your server <b>AND</b> client side code) this package will set up hot reloading for both server and client side.

 What you get from this package:

  * Automatic re-bundle on server code changes so server side rendering always reflect the latest changes.
- * Automatic re-bundle on client code changes using webpack-serve.
+ * Automatic re-bundle on client code changes using webpack-dev-server.

 ## Installation